Md-Jamiul-Haque/Troubleshooting/install-ubuntu-on-wsl2.md

 ```bash
 bcdedit /set hypervisorlaunchtype auto
 ```
-Now retsart your computer.
+Now retsart your computer and run the ubuntu installation command again.
 It should work now.